 Blue eyes tried to look benign.
 "What's not going to work?" the voice did a much better job of sounding innocent, but Kim could finally tell it was all an act.
 This creature before her was predator, like she was, and on the hunt.

 "I wondered for a while why I was so interested in hanging out with you rather than spending time with Shego.
-There was a reason why I would run out to be with you and leave her there to work on the house by herself.
-There was a reason why she would let me go, even though she didn't want me to.
+There was a reason why I'd run out to be with you and leave her there to work on the house by herself.
+There was a reason why she'd let me go, even though she didn't want me to.
 The only thing is, it works better on her than it does on me.
 Yes, I left, but it was because she pushed me to do it.
 She showed a disinterest in me.
 So, while you were using it on me, it was better to use it on her and then use her against me.
 Is it because we're similar that it doesn't work so well on me?"
-Kim inquired curiously.
+Kim inquired.

 "Perhaps I just don't want it to work on you," Carmilla said, her smile lived on, as if she had this whole thing planned.